sebcopixl/herbarium/README.md

    });
    ```

+7. Check the folder "scripts" for the three db files and execute them in MySQL:
+   create_tables.sql: Create tables for the Herbarium database.
+   insert_data.sql: Insert initial data into the database.
+   create_user.sql: Create a user for accessing the database
-7. Start the backend server by running `npm start` in the `backend` directory.
+8. Start the backend server by running `npm start` in the `backend` directory.
-8. Start the frontend server by running `npm start` in the `frontend` directory.
+9. Start the frontend server by running `npm start` in the `frontend` directory.
-9. Access the Herbarium web portal in your browser at `http://localhost:8080`.
+10. Access the Herbarium web portal in your browser at `http://localhost:8080`.

 ## Contributors